glennmatlin/FIFE_manuscript/wopr/main.typ

 selected to support learning and analysis rather than spectacle.

 == Creativity vs Analytical
-Current approaches fall into two broad families: (1) human‑computer wargames used in defense and policy contexts, and (2) strict rule‑based games (e.g., board or digital games like Diplomacy).
-Human‑computer wargames rely heavily on subject‑matter experts (SMEs) for scenario design, player actions, and adjudication [@coulthart_whats_2017; @perla_what_1985].
-Seminar‑style formats prioritize argumentation and open‑ended decision‑making.\
+// TODO FOR RIEDL: Any comments here about computational creativity, lab citations here as relevant Computational creativity has been a topic of study for many years ...
+// CITE: Creativity in LLM-based Multi-Agent Systems: A Survey We observe how current wargame approaches often fall into two broad families: (1) open-ended non-linear games that heavily rely on creative problem solving or,(2) heavily structured and rule‑based games where analytical skills are more important.
+Open-ended games provide a far greater degree of creative freedom for players to identify the action needed to advance towards their goals and finish the game.
+Creativity offers players freedom to identify many unique paths to a victory conditon.
+Open-ended and creative wargames rely heavily on SMEs for scenario design, player actions, and adjudication [@coulthart_whats_2017; @perla_what_1985].
+In the military domain, these games formats are commonly referred to as matrix wargames or seminar wargames.
+This creative wargame style favors players with superior argumentation and decision‑making to navigate the complex open‑ended game state.

+By contrast however, contemporary research into AI wargames have targeted analytical games where the world state is defined by strict rules, a discrete gamespace where actions often have calculated outcomes.
+Commonly known examples include Chess, Go, and Starcraft 2.
-By contrast, most automation and AI for wargaming has targeted “quantitative” games with discrete moves and predictable outcomes, using traditional AI or expert systems.
-These systems struggle with the ambiguity, creativity, and multi‑party interactions central to seminar formats.
+// TODO: reinforcement learning citations here Unfortunately, these systems struggle with the ambiguity, creativity, and multi‑party interactions central to seminar formats.
+Computational support exists for tightly scoped kinetic or logistical simulations (e.g., Monte
-Computational support exists for tightly scoped kinetic or logistical simulations (e.g., Monte Carlo tree search; reinforcement learning) over specific mechanics, but offers little help with narrative argumentation [@black_scaling_2024; @page_modeling_nodate].
-Such approaches often have limited interpretability, poor generalization to novel scenarios, and difficulty handling long‑form, multi‑party discourse.\
+Carlo tree search; reinforcement learning) over specific mechanics, but offers little help with the narrative argumentation required of open-ended language-based games [@black_scaling_2024; @page_modeling_nodate].
+Such approaches often have limited interpretability, poor generalization to novel scenarios, and difficulty handling long‑form, multi‑party discourse.
-While militaries have begun experimenting with LMs, there is no established methodology for integrating them into open‑ended, qualitative formats.
-Early experiments that let off‑the‑shelf LMs “play” scripted moves showed brittle reasoning, hallucination, and rule non‑adherence [@lamparth_human_2024; @meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022; @wu_enhance_2024; @xu_exploring_2023; @xu_language_2023].
 Open‑ended wargames remain predominantly human‑driven because they require creativity, persuasion, and negotiation, not merely optimal move search [@perla_why_2011; @noauthor_wargaming_2017; @coulthart_whats_2017].

 === Analytical
 Analytical wargaming emphasizes formal rules, codified mechanics, and quantitative outcomes.
 It favors repeatability and narrow uncertainty, supports deterministic or stochastic models, and enables automation through explicit state representations and scoring.

 === Creative
 Creative wargaming emphasizes narrative reasoning, argumentation, and expert judgment.
 It values plausibility and explanatory richness over strict optimality, and relies on facilitation